abstractivist/sha-compare-directories/README.md

 To guard against accidential overwrites and to verify files before they're copied, the copy command (`cp -p`) is output to a separate script, copy_all.sh.

+Differnces, if they exist, are logged in a file "mismatchs.csv" file.
+Often, the sheer existence of this file should account for restarting `rsync` again.

 This is work in progress and there is currently a fair bit of redundant debug output.